The continuum limit of loop quantum gravity - a framework for solving the theory: Renormalization flow and scale in background independent theories

 Thus we see that indeed the renormalization trajectory $A^a$ is replaced by the cylindrical consistent set of amplitude maps ${\cal A}_\alpha$.
 Still one should avoid to equate the scale $a$ with the boundary coarseness $\alpha$.
 To consider amplitudes at a certain scale one would have to fix properties of the boundary wave function $\psi_\alpha$ or alternatively for the amplitude kernels ${\cal A}_B(X)$ consider variables $X$ restricted to describe a certain scale.

-Indeed the existence question for the continuum (or refinement) limit can be formulated as follows: Does there exist a family of cylindrical consistent amplitude maps that would display the correct semi--classical limit, at least for boundary fields describing a slowly varying geometry or alternatively small curvature.
+The question whether a continuum (or refinement) limit of a quantum gravity model exist can be now reformulated as follows: Does there exist a family of cylindrical consistent amplitude maps that would display the correct semi--classical limit, at least for boundary fields describing a slowly varying geometry or alternatively small curvature.
 Assuming that slowly varying geometry can be described on a coarse boundary one would need in particular to check the semi--classical limit for simple building blocks ${\cal A}_B$ with a coarse boundary $\alpha$.
 The semi--classical limit involves to consider a scaling of geometric variables so that these describe lengths much larger than Planck length $l_B(X_{\alpha(B)})>>l_{Planck}$.
 (Here $l_B$ can be understood as the scale on which the boundary geometry described by $X_{\alpha(B)}$ can vary.)
 In this limit we expect \ba _B (X_{\alpha(B)}) \,\,\sim\,\, \cos( S_H(X_{\alpha(B)})) \ea where $S_H$ is Hamilton's principal function, i.e.\ the action evaluated on the solution determined by the boundary values $X_{\alpha(B)})$.
 Here we assumed that building blocks will contribute with both possible orientations, as is the case in spin foams.
-Condition (\ref{semi}) is indeed satisfied for spin foams \cite{asympt}, at least for the simplest building blocks that is simplices.
+Condition (\ref{semi}) is indeed satisfied for spin foams \cite{asympt}, at least for the simplest building blocks, that is simplices.

-Thus the requirement for the amplitudes is at `mesoscopic' scales $l_B>>l_{Planck}$.
+Thus the semi--classicality requirement for the amplitudes is at `mesoscopic' scales $l_B>>l_{Planck}$.
 Indeed we need to regularizes the path integral via a discretization.
 Even classically (non--perfect) discretization are only reliable reproducing observables which are (much) coarser than the (coarseness) scale of the discretization.
 If we consider a fixed boundary geometry we can translate this statement into the discretization reproducing observables on scales (much) larger than the discretization scale.